lipemat/js-boilerplate/README.md

 Now you may adjust the eslint configuration as desired and run the linter via `yarn run lint`.

+### Configuration Overrides
+All configurations are found in the `config` directory and may be extended by adding a matching file within your project directory.

+For instance is you want to adjust `webpack.dev.js` you may add a `config/webpack.dev.js` file in your project directory.

+All declarations are merged in favor of the project config.

 ### Testing
 To use the built in testing, copy the following items from `templates` into your project root: